top of page

 Publications

-Contribution to the book Culture, Organization and Management in East Asia: Doing Business in China (2002), edited by Heide Dahles and Harry Wels.
+State Ideology, Global Economy and Coping Strategies in: Culture, Organization and Management in East Asia: Doing Business in China (2002), edited by Heide Dahles and Harry Wels.
+A work that researches how Chinese organizations dealt with the change from a plan economy toward a more market oriented economy between 1998 and 2000.

 Ongoing essays and reflections published on her blog.